Skip to main content

 The MSc Criminology is ideal if you have a keen interest in crime and wish to better understand the key issues facing criminal justice today.
 To specialise further, you will be able to choose one of the following pathways:

-- Criminology and Criminal Justice: on which you will examine influential criminological theories and approaches with a focus on criminal behaviour, crime control and criminal justice in the 21st century.
+• Criminology and Criminal Justice: influential criminological theories and approaches with a focus on criminal behaviour, crime control and criminal justice in the twenty-first century.

-- Gender, Sexuality and Criminal Justice: on which you will explore gendered and sexual violence, the regulation of sex and sexuality, and issues of sexual justice through an intersectional lens.
+• Gender, Sexuality and Criminal Justice: gendered and sexual violence, the regulation of sex and sexuality, and issues of sexual justice.

-- Race, Crime and Justice: on which we offer you a theoretically informed and empirically grounded analysis of how race and ethnicity intersect with questions of crime and justice.
-You will be equipped to examine social, political, and economic processes that define, construct, and respond to crime and victims in a racialised manner.
+• Race, Crime and Justice: the intersection of race and ethnicity with questions of crime and justice, and how social, political and economic processes define, construct and respond to crime and victims in a racialised manner.

-- Global Criminology: on which you will examine debates about the relationship between global, national and local questions of crime and punishment, as well as how they are researched.
+• Global Criminology: debates about the relationship between global, national and local questions of crime and punishment, as well as how they are researched.

-On your chosen pathway, compulsory modules offer you advanced knowledge of contemporary criminological theory and the chance to learn cutting-edge research methods so you can complete an original research project.
-Option modules allow you to explore criminological debates on racial, social and gendered (in)justice, global perspectives, and policy responses.
+Compulsory modules offer you advanced knowledge of contemporary criminological theory and the chance to learn cutting-edge research methods so you can complete an original research project.
+Option modules allow you to explore criminological debates on racial, social and gendered (in)justice, global perspectives and policy responses.

 How you will learn